hacks-guide/Guide_Wii/docs/bootmiirecover.md

 # BootMii Recovery

 This guide will provide instructions on how to restore a backup of your NAND with BootMii.
-Please bear in mind that this is usually the <strong>last resort</strong> method of repairing a brick if you have one, and if it does not fix your issue, you may have to seek support.
+Please bear in mind that this is usually the **last resort** method of repairing a brick if you have one, and if it does not fix your issue, you may have to seek support.
 If you are still able to enter BootMii, make an attempt to enter the Homebrew Channel instead so that you may attempt to [identify and repair the brick](bricks) using other methods.

 ::: info